skyler93z/bigDataIssue/README.md

 ## Running files (estimated time per job)

-- Always submit your job under [your_directory] instead of any of the subdirectory
+- Always submit your job under [your_directory] instead of a subdirectory
 - The codes for plotting figures should be run after all the other codes, and we run the visualization codes on local computers
-- The estimated time listed below are approximately 120% to 150% of the actual time.
-Usually the actual file running will be shorter.
+- The estimated time listed below is approximately 120% to 150% of the actual time to ensure submitted computing jobs are not killed due to overtime.
 - For example, on Compute Canada, ./scenario1/sh/xx.sh runs ./scenario1/code/xx.R, saves the results at ./scenario1/result/xx, and the log files at ./scenario1/rout/xx.Rout
-- For example, on local computers, for the visualization codes, ./scenario1/code/Figure2.R produce graph at ./scenario1/figure
+- For example, on local computers, for the visualization codes, ./scenario1/code/Figure2.R produces graph at ./scenario1/figure

 ### scenario1

 <details><summary> 1. running code “F_possion_per_small.R” (11 hrs)</summary>

-- using loop kk equals 1 to 50 to set different sample size from n[1] to n[50];
+- using loop kk equals 1 to 50 to set different sample sizes from n[1] to n[50];

     - fit the regression model;

-    - use permutation method to correct the issue;
+    - use the permutation method to correct the issue;

 - save file `./scenario1/result/F_type1/F_type1error_kk.rda`, `./scenario1/result/F_type1.per/F_type1error.per_kk.rda`, `./scenario1/result/F_type1.per.de/F_type1error.per.de_kk.rda`, `./scenario1/result/F_beta1.permu/F_beta1.permu_kk.rda`, `./scenario1/result/F_CI/F_CI_kk.rda`